 Honors in Economics

-The Economics Department has two honors programs: Honors in Economics and High Honors in Economics.
-Honors in Economics is awarded to economics majors who maintain a 3.5 average or better in all economics and business courses.
+Honors in Economics is automatically awarded to economics majors who maintain a 3.5 average or better in all economics and business courses.
 There is no formal application for honors in economics.
-Earning honors depends solely on grades.
+Honors does NOT appear on your transcript.

-High Honors in Economics has the same grade requirement as honors in economics, which is to maintain a 3.5 average or better in all economics and business courses, but high honors also requires that students take the honors seminar, ECO 392W, in which they will write a senior thesis, which must be reviewed by a committee.
+High Honors in Economics also requires a 3.5 average or better in all economics and business courses, but high honors also requires that students take the honors seminar, ECON 392W, and obtain a grade of A minus or better.
+The main goal of this course is to write a senior thesis that will be reviewed by a committee.

-Recognition and Letters of Commendation and Recommendation: In recognition of their achievements in this option, all students successfully completing the requirements of the Honors Option shall receive a Department Letter of Commendation, designation of "High Honors" on their transcript, and a certificate awarding "High Honors in Economics" from the Department.
-In addition, if so desired by the student, the Honors Option Director will write a letter of recommendation describing the program and the student's work and achievements to graduate schools and potential employers.
+In recognition of their achievements, all students successfully completing the requirements shall receive designation of "High Honors" on their transcript.
+In addition, if so desired by the student, the Professor will write a letter of recommendation describing the program and the student's work and achievements to graduate schools and potential employers.